openSUSE/openSUSE-release-process/Beta.md

 # Beta
 Calendar: ${Product}: Beta build is done

+#### Maintenance openQA setup
+Responsible: qa

+Maintenance openQA setup is available with entering Beta phase Please create request for QA and loop in openSUSE Maintenance team

 #### submit translation packages

 Packages that contain translations may need to be updated and submitted